Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 # Politics of Code Final

 **Title**: What Data Tells About Us <br>
-**Description**: Using three APIs that predict the age, the nationality, and the gender of the given name, I developed the web-based data visualization model that visualizes data associated with the name.
-Using the web application, I explored different demographic groups and analyzed some existing biases and within the data as well as how it could impact. of the predicted age, the nationality, and the gender of the names around the wrold.
+**Description**: Using three APIs that predict the age, the nationality, and the gender of the given name, I developed the web-based data visualization model that visualizes data associated with the name.This project explores the world demographic through lens of data while examining AI bias in names.
-Part 2: Using the data visualization model to understand the biases in names and the demographics of certain group seen through data <br>
 **Category**: Final Project <br>
 **Date**: 20 Apr - 2 May 2022 <br>
 **Deliverable**: 1.
 CSS/HTML/Javascript/API Data Visualization 2.
 Experiment & Critical Analysis <br>